RedPointGlobal/redpoint-rpi/docs/readme-values.md

 The resolved realtimeapi config will have:
 - `replicas: 3` — from your top-level value
-- `resources.requests.cpu: "2"` — from your top-level value
+- `resources.requests.cpu: 50m` — from advanced (overrides top-level)
+- `resources.requests.memory: 256Mi` — from advanced (overrides top-level)
 - `logging.realtimeapi.default: Debug` — from your advanced override
 - `service.port: 80` — from chart default
 - `terminationGracePeriodSeconds: 120` — from chart default